UP-macroecology/Malchow_IBMcalibration_2023/README.md

 # Fitting individual-based models of spatial population dynamics to long-term monitoring data

-This is supplementary material to the publication
+This is supplementary material to the publication:

-*"Fitting individual-based models of species range dynamics to long-term monitoring data"*
+*"Fitting individual-based models of spatial population dynamics to long-term monitoring data"*

 by Anne-Kathleen Malchow, Guillermo Fandos, Urs G. Kormann, Martin U. Grüebler, Marc Kéry, Florian Hartig, Damaris Zurell.

 It contains the R scripts and data needed to reproduce all results.
-The code uses a developmental version of the R package *RangeShiftR*, which omits all file inputs and outpus.
-It can be found in the RangeShiftR repo under the development tag [v.1.1-beta.0](https://github.com/RangeShifter/RangeShiftR-package/releases/tag/v.1.1-beta.0).
+The code uses a developmental version of the R package *RangeShiftR*, which can be found in the RangeShiftR repository under the development tag [v.1.1-beta.1](https://github.com/RangeShifter/RangeShiftR-package/releases/tag/v.1.1-beta.1).

+This development version implements extended functionality of the interface to replace all file in- and outputs.
+Inputs such as habitat maps can now be given as matrices in R and the output abundance maps are (optionally) returned as raster objects.
+(Note: the output type that is stored in these return rasters is currently hard-coded and is here set to the number of adult individuals in each cell.
+Adults are all stages with strictly positive fecundity.)
+Avoiding the file connection saves runtime and facilitates thread safety as needed for parallel code execution.

 **Funding**